Social Justice Training Institute

 Accessibility

 SJTI works to create a learning environment that supports the needs of all participants.
 As a tax-exempt organization we are not in the financial position to regularly provide some accommodations, including ASL interpreters.
-Feel free to contact becky martinez if you would like to talk through accommodations and learning needs, please contact sjtiadmin@sjti.org.
+Feel free to contact us if you would like to talk through accommodations and learning needs, please contact sjtiadmin@sjti.org.

 BACK TO TOP >